Dr. Lattin’s Teaching at LSU

 BIOL 4155 Environmental Physiology

 This is an undergraduate course focused on understanding how organisms survive in their environments and how species deal with common problems (respiration, energy acquisition, water balance) using similar, or sometimes very different, tools.
 This course will also explore specialized adaptations to “extreme” environments from deserts to the deep seas.
-We will investigate the physiological mechanisms that facilitate survival at multiple levels: cells, tissues, organs, systems, and whole organisms.
-This is a comparative course focused on vertebrate animals, and a certified Communication-Intensive (C-I) course that meets all of the requirements set forth by LSU's Communication across the Curriculum program.
+This integrative course investigates the cellular and molecular mechanisms that help coordinate an animal’s internal state with its external environment to promote survival.
+This is a certified Communication-Intensive (C-I) course with intensive writing and public speaking components that meets all of the requirements set forth by LSU's Communication across the Curriculum program.

 Prerequisites: BIOL 2153 (Principles of Genetics)